Available for: Enterprise plan

 SAML based SSO must be properly set up and be functional in your Enterprise account before you start configuring automated provisioning.
 See the guide to configuring SAML SSO.

-The following provisioning features are supported:
+The following provisioning features are supported (Miro SCIM schema can be found here):

 - Push new users